-One of the most important things that you can do to be prepared when you travel is to purchase travel insurance.
-It may seem like an unneeded expense when you don’t need it, but when you do run into a situation when you are traveling where it is needed then travel insurance can be a life-saver.
+One of the most important things that you can do to be prepared when traveling is to purchase travel insurance.
+It may seem like an unneeded expense when you don’t need it, but when you do run into a situation when you are traveling where it is needed then travel insurance can be a lifesaver.
 A good travel insurance policy can protect you in the event of a medical or dental emergency, the need for emergency evacuation, changing or canceled travel plans, and will even cover you in the event your belongings get lost or stolen.

 One of the best providers of travel insurance is World Nomads.
 They offer two tiers of coverage for travelers.
 Their standard plan gives you basic coverage for your trip while their Explorer package gives you more in-depth coverage.
 I have Included a summary of the benefits of their plans in the table below.

 Enroll in the Smart Traveler Enrollment Program

 In addition to purchasing travel insurance for your trip, another thing that you can do to prepare for an emergency while traveling overseas is to enroll in the US Government’s Smart Traveller Enrollment Program (STEP), or your country’s equivalent.
 By enrolling in this program and letting the government know when and where you are traveling, the US embassies at your destination are informed of your travel plans.
 This allows them to provide you with the following benefits:

 - They can keep you up-to-date with important information about the areas where you will be traveling.

 - They know where and how to contact you in the event they need to evacuate you because of a natural disaster, civil unrest, or other emergency situation.